 Key management includes all the Officers and Directors of the Company.
-The compensation paid or payable to key management for services during the years ended December 31, 2021 and 2020 is as follows:
+The compensation paid or payable to key management for services during the years ended December 31, 2022 and 2021 is as follows:

-2021 2020
+2022 2021

 \$ \$

-Directors' fees 64,800 57,783
+Directors' fees 50,100 64,800

-Professional fees 113,993 35,650
+Professional fees 190,762 113,993

-Wages and benefits 265,255 323,334
+Wages and benefits 185,000 265,255

-Share-based payments 319,916 30,435
+Share-based payments 466,448 319,916

-763,964 447,202
+892,310 763,964

 The Company's related parties consist of the Company's officers or companies associated with them, including (i) Gowling WLG (Canada) LLP which is a legal firm in which Tina Woodside-Shaw, the Chair and a director of the Company, is a partner, (ii) Malaspina Consultants Inc. ("Malaspina"), a consulting company in which Killian Ruby, the CFO of the Company, is President & CEO, and (iii) Reial Consulting & Investment SA ("Reial"), a consulting company in which Antonio Canton, the President & CEO and a director of the Company, is the President & CEO.
-Professional fees represent amounts charged to the Company by Malaspina for CFO services and Reial for CEO services during the year ended December 31, 2021 (Malaspina for CFO services during the year ended December 31, 2020).
+All transactions with related parties have occurred in the normal course of the Company's operations and have been measured at the exchange amounts agreed to by the Company and the related parties.

-The Company incurred the following additional expenditures with related parties during the years ended December 31, 2021 and 2020 that were charged by related parties.
+The Company incurred the following additional expenditures with related parties during the years ended December 31, 2022 and 2021.
 All transactions with related parties have occurred in the normal course of the Company's operations and have been measured at the exchange amounts agreed to by the Company and the related parties.